‘There is no such thing as society’. Margaret Thatcher PM (1987)

 The good news is society has it within its power to rid itself of a centuries old, outdated status quo and to usher in an era in tune with the values, senses and morality of the 21st century.
 A modern era, based on fairness from cradle to grave, including the certainty of equal opportunity for all able and willing to contribute to the best of their ability.

 Only then can the obscenities of a centuries old, social divide be swept away and groups ‘A’, ‘B’ and ‘C’ be brought together as one.

 It can and must be done if society is to avoid being dragged further into the abyss of a more deeply divided, deeply unequal society.
-A very real risk posed by the ongoing imposition of Right-wing ideology.
+A very real risk posed by the ongoing imposition of callous, Right-wing ideology.

 Throughout the centuries, those of so called ‘low-birth’ – serfs, peasants and the like (the many) – lived out a meagre existence under the yoke of those born of so called ‘higher stock’, (the few).

-Bringing things up to date:
+Bringing things more up to date:

-On coming to power, May 2010, unleashing unfettered Right-wing ideology on a traumatised nation reeling from the threat caused (engineered?) by the bankers, and seen as being ‘ripe for the picking’; much the same can justifiably be said of how, in the 21st century, the few still see the many.
+On coming to power, May 2010, unleashing unfettered Right-wing ideology on a traumatized nation reeling from the threat caused (engineered?) by the bankers, and seen as being ‘ripe for the picking’; much the same can justifiably be said of how, in the 21st century, the few still see the many.